tompave/fun_with_flags/README.md

 end
 ```

-Using `ecto_sql` for persisting the flags also requires an ecto adapter, e.g. `postgrex` or `mariaex`.
+Using `ecto_sql` for persisting the flags also requires an ecto adapter, e.g. `postgrex`, `mariaex` or `myxql`.
 Please refer to the Ecto documentation for the details.

 Since FunWithFlags depends on Elixir `>= 1.6`, there is [no need to explicitly declare the application](https://github.com/elixir-lang/elixir/blob/v1.4/CHANGELOG.md#application-inference).